santirak/_JsLib/README.md

     - create **View** (only **View** Object but no view element is created)
     - data stored

-    - utility properties and function (e.g. extraFunction_xxx)
+    - utility properties and function e.g.
+        - extraFunction_xxx
+        - afterFunction_xxx

 - common properties